 The fair value of cash, cash equivalents, demand and term deposits is approximately equal to the carrying value given, because of their short-term maturity.
 The fair value of receivables from clients is approximately equal to their balance-sheet value due to the fact that the interest rate for most of the loan portfolio is floating and reflects changes in market conditions.
-The fair value of liabilities evidenced by paper is approximately equal to their balance-sheet value due to the fact that the interest rate for most of the long-term liabilities evidenced by paper is floating and reflects changes in market conditions.
+The fair value of liabilities evidenced by paper is approximately equal to their balance-sheet value due to the fact that the interest rate for most of the interest rate for most of the long-term liabilities evidenced by paper is floating and reflects changes in market conditions.